EN AW 7075

 |Type of Alloy||heat-treatable|

 |Surface||mill-finished or brush-finished|

 High-strength rolled plate EN AW 7075 (AlZn5.5MgCu) is probably the most famous (high-strength) rolled plate and is used regardless of the individual requirements in nearly all sectors of the capital goods industry.
-In material state T7351, it is also suitable for applications where there is a risk of stress corrosion cracking (SCC).
 The problem is the enormous strength and hardness drop across the plate cross section from about 120 mm in thickness.